-These could be the result of recent activity of the central black hole, some time in the past few million years.
+Newly discovered gamma-ray bubbles extend 50,000 light-years, or 'roughly half of the Milky Way's diameter These could be the result of recent activity of the central black hole, some time in the past few million years.

-Gamma-ray emissions X-ray emissions Milky Way
+Gamma-ray emissions X-ray emissions 50,000 light-years Milky Way Sun

 An artist's conception showing the approximate scale of the newfound Fermi bubbles above and below the Milky Way.
 The Galaxy consists of two distinct star populations - a group of stars within the Galaxy that resemble each other in spatial distribution, chemical composition or age.